satyam0601/MNIST-handwritten-digit-recognition-model/README.md

+# READ ME
-## model to train a neural network with one hidden layer to classify images of hand-written digits
+#### model to train a neural network with one hidden layer to classify images of hand-written digits using pytorch